asikahmet/interface/README.md

 # What is it?

 An interface is two things: it is a set of methods, but it is also a type.

+The `interface{}` type is the interface that has no methods.
+Since there is no implements keyword, all types implement at least zero methods, and satisfying an interface is done automatically, all types satisfy the empty interface

 ## set of methods